dzackgarza/Notes/Class_Notes/2019/Algebra/PSets/PSet 9/PSet9.md

 \left(\begin{matrix}0&0&0\\0&0&0\\a_{21}&a_{22}&a_{23}\end{matrix}\right)
 $$

-In general, these two products will not be equal, since the first has a nontrivial column and the latter has a nontrivial row.If $A \in Z(M_n(R))$, these two must be equal, so we can equate corresponding entries to find that
+In general, these two products will not be equal, since the first has a nontrivial column and the latter has a nontrivial row.
+If $A \in Z(M_n(R))$, these two must be equal, so we can equate corresponding entries to find that

 - $a_{21} = 0$, from comparing entries in row 3, column 1,
 - $a_{23} = 0$, from comparing entries in row 3, column 3